Archange-py/2048-Game/README.md

     </tbody>
 </table>

-> The Graphics show you your differents score with a graphics plot, and the maximum under
+> The graphical page shows you your different results in the form of a graphics plot, as well as your best score.

 <table>
     <thead>